-The City of Beavercreek Parks, Recreation & Culture Division has joined the ranks of elite park and recreation agencies across the country by earning accreditation through the Commission for Accreditation of Park and Recreation Agencies (CAPRA) and the National Recreation and Park Association (NRPA).
+The City of Beavercreek Parks, Recreation & Culture Division is proud to be among the ranks of elite park and recreation agencies across the country by earning accreditation through the Commission for Accreditation of Park and Recreation Agencies (CAPRA) and the National Recreation and Park Association (NRPA).
 Less than one percent of agencies across the United States have achieved this accreditation.

 CAPRA accreditation is the only national accreditation for park and recreation agencies, and is a measure of an agency’s overall quality of operation, management and service to the community.
 This mark of distinction indicates that an agency has met rigorous standards related to the management and administration of lands, facilities, resources, programs, safety and services.

 Our staff is proud to have earned this distinction and be among less than one percent of agencies across the United States to achieve this accreditation.
 The benefits to our community include:

 - Demonstrates our parks division meets national standards of best practice